ChatGPT: Images

+In October 2023, OpenAI's image generation model DALL-E 3 was integrated into ChatGPT.
+The integration used ChatGPT to write prompts for DALL-E guided by conversations with users.

+In March 2025, OpenAI updated ChatGPT to generate images using GPT Image instead of DALL-E. One of the most significant improvements was in the generation of text within images, which is especially useful for branded content.
+However, this ability is noticeably worse in non-Latin alphabets.
+The model can also generate new images based on existing ones provided in the prompt.
+These images are generated with C2PA metadata, which can be used to verify that they are AI-generated.
+OpenAI has emplaced additional safeguards to prevent what the company deems to be harmful image generation.

 Agents

 In 2025, OpenAI added several features to make ChatGPT more agentic (capable of autonomously performing longer tasks).
 In January, Operator was released.
 It was capable of autonomously performing tasks through web browser interactions, including filling forms, placing online orders, scheduling appointments, and other browser-based tasks.
 It was controlling a software environment inside a virtual machine with limited internet connectivity and with safety restrictions.
 It struggled with complex user interfaces.

-In May, OpenAI introduced an agent for coding named Codex.
+In May 2025, OpenAI introduced an agent for coding named Codex.
 It is capable of writing software, answering codebase questions, running tests, and proposing pull requests.
 It is based on a fine-tuned version of OpenAI o3.
 It has two versions, one running in a virtual machine in the cloud, and one where the agent runs in the cloud, but performs actions on a local machine connected via API.

-In July, OpenAI released ChatGPT agent, an AI agent that can perform multi-step tasks.
+In July 2025, OpenAI released ChatGPT agent, an AI agent that can perform multi-step tasks.
 Like Operator, it controls a virtual computer.
 It also inherits from Deep Research's ability to gather and summarize significant volumes of information.
 The user can interrupt tasks or provide additional instructions as needed.

-In September, OpenAI partnered with Stripe, Inc. to release Agentic Commerce Protocol, enabling purchases through ChatGPT.
+In September 2025, OpenAI partnered with Stripe to release Agentic Commerce Protocol, enabling purchases through ChatGPT.
 At launch, the feature was limited to purchases on Etsy from US users with a payment method linked to their OpenAI account.
 OpenAI takes an undisclosed cut from the merchant's payment.
+OpenAI also added capabilities to connect ChatGPT with productivity software such as Gmail.

+In July 2026, OpenAI launched ChatGPT Work, an AI agent that can create presentations, spreadsheets and other documents based on information from connected apps and files.

-Mental Health
+ChatGPT Health

-Many individuals use ChatGPT and comparable large language models (LLM) for mental health and emotional support.
-A 2025 Sentio University survey of 499 LLM users with self-reported mental health conditions found that 96.2% use ChatGPT, with 48.7% using it specifically for mental health support or therapy-related purposes.
-Research in this area points to both potential benefits and risks of harm.
-A study evaluating six major LLMs' responses to mental health crises found that while ChatGPT achieved perfect scores for expressing empathy, it ranked near the bottom overall for clinical safety due to failures in acknowledging risk, providing crisis resources, and offering actionable guidance during high-risk mental health disclosures.
-In October 2025, OpenAI reported that approximately 0.15% of ChatGPT's active users in a given week have conversations including explicit indicators of potential suicidal planning or intent, translating to more than a million people weekly.
-OpenAI acknowledged that there have been "instances where our 4o model fell short in recognizing signs of delusion or emotional dependency", and reported that it is working to improve safety.
+On January 7, 2026, OpenAI introduced a feature called "ChatGPT Health", whereby ChatGPT can discuss the user's health in a way that is separate from other chats.
+The feature is not available for users in the United Kingdom, Switzerland, or the European Economic Area (EEA), and is available on a waitlist basis everywhere else.
+To implement the feature, OpenAI partnered with data connectivity infrastructure company b.well.